rsn491/koopera/README.md

 # Features
 * Review jupyter notebooks by looking at the diffs and commenting directly on the cells
-* Review source code with syntax highlight for python, scala, etc.
+* Review source code with syntax highlight for python, scala, etc. (using [diff2html](https://github.com/rtfpessoa/diff2html))
 * Import notebooks from your GitHub repositories
 * Navigate through your notebooks
 * GitHub authentication via personal access token